AppMetrics/Docs.V2.Hugo/content/health-checks/pre-defined-checks.md

     .HealthChecks.AddProcessPhysicalMemoryCheck("Working Set", threshold)
     // Check connectivity to google with a "ping", passes if the result is `IPStatus.Success` .HealthChecks.AddPingCheck("google ping", "google.com", TimeSpan.FromSeconds(10))
+    // Check SQL connectivity, taking a Func<IDbConnection>, with a 10sec timeout and 1 minute caching of the result .HealthChecks.AddSqlCachedCheck("DB Connection Cached", () => new SqliteConnection(ConnectionString),
+                                          TimeSpan.FromSeconds(10),
+                                          TimeSpan.FromMinutes(1),
     // Check connectivity to github by ensuring the GET request results in `IsSuccessStatusCode` .HealthChecks.AddHttpGetCheck("github", new Uri("https://github.com/"), TimeSpan.FromSeconds(10))
     // Check connectivity to github by ensuring the GET request results in `IsSuccessStatusCode`, this time performing 3 retries with a 100ms delay between failed requests